turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 ---

-### PROJECT DUE DATE: 6pm Sunday of Week 3
+### PROJECT DUE DATE: 6pm Saturday of Week 2
-The project is due Sunday to give you space to breathe before diving into the code for your stretch project.
+The project is due Saturday to give you space to breathe before diving into the code for your stretch project.

 If you have created a back-end repo and/or deployed your front-end, then add links to the deployed app or additional repos in your front-end README.